Graphical Representation and Hierarchical Decomposition Mechanism for Vertex-Cover Solution Space: Preliminary of KE Graph and Solution Space Expression for Vertex-Cover

-Bipartite graph can associate the minimum vertex-cover with maximum matching jointly.
-A graph $G$ is a \emph{bipartite} one if there exist two non-empty node subsets $V_1$ and $V_2$ with $V_1\cap V_2 = \emptyset$ and $V_1\cup V_2 = V$, satisfying that for any edge $(v_i,v_j)\in G$, $v_i$ and $v_j$ belong to different subsets.
-The bipartite graph could be used to illustrate the relation between two different kinds of objects especially in social network study \cite{benchettara2010supervised}, e.g., the relations between actors and movies.
-One of the crucial property of bipartite graph, given by K\"{o}nig-Eg\'{e}rvary theorem, is that its maximum matching number equals to its minimum vertex-cover number.
+Bipartite graph can associate the minimum vertex-cover with its maximum matching.
+A graph $G$ is a \emph{bipartite} one if there exist two non-empty node subsets $V_1$ and $V_2$ with $V_1\cap V_2 = \emptyset$ and $V_1\cup V_2 = V$, satisfying that for any edge $(v_i,v_j)\in E$, $v_i$ and $v_j$ must belong to different subsets $V_1$ or $V_2$.
+The bipartite graph could be used to illustrate the relation between objects with two different types especially in social network study \cite{benchettara2010supervised}, e.g., the relations between actors and movies.
+One of the most crucial property of bipartite graph, given by K\"{o}nig-Eg\'{e}rvary theorem, is that its maximum matching number is equal to its minimum vertex-cover number.
 This property builds a bridge between the maximum matching problem and minimum vertex-cover problem and makes it possible to find the minimum vertex-cover of bipartite graphs in polynomial time \cite{storer2012introduction}.

-A graph whose maximum matching number equals to its minimum vertex cover number is called the K\"{o}nig-Eg\'{e}rvary (\emph{KE}) \emph{graph}.
-There exist more various KE graphs besides the bipartite ones, and one commonly studied is the No-Leaf-Removal-Core graph.
-In minimum vertex-cover problem, a leaf is regarded as a one-degree node and the neighbor it connects \cite{weigt2001physe}, and it suggests exactly one covering number and at most one edge matching.
-If there exist only isolated nodes or no node when all the leaves are removed iteratively, this graph is called \emph{No-Leaf-Removal-Core graph} \cite{feng2019core}.
-For the No-Leaf-Removal-Core graph, its minimum vertex cover number is equal to its leaves number, and as different leaves are independent subgraphs (no common nodes and edges), its maximum matching number should be larger than its leaves number; for the coverage of a graph, each independent edge should occupy at least one covering number and the minimum vertex cover number must be larger than its maximum matching number.
-Thus, the No-Leaf-Removal-Core graph should have its maximum matching number equal to its minimum vertex cover number, and it belongs to the KE graph.
+A graph whose maximum matching number equals to its minimum vertex cover number is called the K\"{o}nig-Eg\'{e}rvary (KE) graph.
+There exist more types of KE graphs other than the bipartite ones, and a commonly studied one is the No-Leaf-Removal-Core graph.
+In minimum vertex-cover problem, a leaf is regarded as a one-degree node and its neighbor with connecting edges \cite{weigt2001physe}, which suggests exactly one cover number and at most one edge matching in a leaf.
+If there exist only isolated nodes or no node after all the leaves are removed iteratively, this graph is called \emph{No-Leaf-Removal-Core graph} \cite{feng2019core}.
+For the No-Leaf-Removal-Core graph, its minimum vertex-cover number equals to its leaf number, and since different leaves are independent subgraphs (no common nodes and edges), its maximum matching number should be larger than its leaf number; for the vertex cover of a graph, each independent edge should occupy at least one cover number, and the minimum vertex-cover number must be larger than its maximum matching number.
+Thus, the No-Leaf-Removal-Core graph should have its maximum matching number equal to its minimum vertex-cover number, and it is one type of KE graph.